IDNoise/NoiseIDE/README.md

 I'm a server programmer in ArtPlant.
 We are making games using Erlang as server and Unity\C# as client.
 All work is done on windows.

 ##Windows MSI Installer
-Last windows msi installer can be found in my [dropbox folder](https://www.dropbox.com/s/u1esqq4h68qufcz/NoiseIDE.msi)
+Latest windows installer you can download from my [dropbox folder](https://www.dropbox.com/s/u1esqq4h68qufcz/NoiseIDE.msi) or from [latest](https://github.com/IDNoise/NoiseIDE/releases/latest) github release

 ##Linux\MacOs
 Never tried to run it on these platforms.
 But wxPython is crossplatform and pywin32api calls placed in if\else blocks.